 Some traffic ticket defenses focus on the officer's inability to perceive the violation.
 For instance, an officer who cited you for running a stop sign might not have been in a position to have a clear view of the intersection or the alleged violation.
 To prepare for such a defense, it's probably a good idea to bring photographs and a simple map to court so you can show the judge what the situation was.

 Traffic court trials normally don't take long: less than an hour start to finish is fairly typical.
-When the judge calls your case, you and the officer will come up to the front of the court.
-If the officer isn’t there, it usually means you win.
-But if both you and the officer are present, the trial will go forward.
+When the judge calls your case, you and the officer will come up to the front of the court and the trial will begin.

 Once both sides have presented their evidence, the judge makes a decision.
 (In some states, traffic defendants can request a jury trial, in which case, the jury would make the decision.)
-A not-guilty finding means you’ve won—the ticket gets thrown out.
+A not-guilty finding means you've won—the ticket gets thrown out.
 A guilty finding, on the other hand, typically means you have to pay a fine and the violation will go on your driving record.
 However, some judges will allow a defendant to attend traffic school even after being found guilty at trial.